Lashes that are BIG. BOLD. BEAUTIFUL.

 Laser Hair Removal: The Procedure

-Laser hair removal works by concentrating small beams of light at the hairs in the desired area.
+Laser hair removal works by concentrating small beams of light and energy at the hairs in the desired area.
 The pigment in the hair absorbs the light to the root, damaging the follicle and killing the hair.
 The results vary widely, and can last anywhere from several months to several years.

 Laser Hair Removal: What You Should Know Before Going In